chinmayarvind23/AIvaluate/project-plan.md

 **2. Students**
 - **Submit Assignments**: Upload HTML, CSS, and JavaScript files for assignments directly through the platform.
 Receive confirmation of  submissions.

-- **Receive Feedback**: Access detailed feedback on their submissions, including scores and comments on areas of improvement.
-Students should understand the strengths and weaknesses of their work through the feedback provided.
+- **Receive Feedback**: Access feedback on their submissions through a grade and comments on areas for improvement from the AI, and the teaching team.
+Students can use this feedback to determine strengths and weaknesses of their submission.

 - **Track Progress**: View their grades and feedback history for all assignments in a centralized dashboard.
 Monitor their overall performance and identify areas where they need to improve.